tytydraco/yessleep/out/Update_Tape_Labelled_One_Hour_Photo_QA.md

 &#x200B;

+Q: What is afterlife care?

+A: Palliative care for the deceased involves a combination of séance and medication to help

+remedy and treat the afflictions of the recently deceased.

+&#x200B;

-It's 1:30 in the morning.
+It's 9:30 in the morning.
 You are reading stories on your phone.
 Nothing is wrong, nothing is

 outside your house right now.
 That doesn't mean you should go looking.